Schedule

 —

-Presenters: Ben Fink, Gwen Johnson, Denise Griffin Johnson, Tiffany Sturdivant
+Presenters: Ben Fink, Gwen Johnson, Denise John Harris, Tiffany Sturdivant

 Performing Our Future is a multiracial grassroots coalition linking rural and urban communities in Alabama, Kentucky, Maryland, and Wisconsin.
 Initiated by members of Roadside Theater, an ensemble of storytellers and theater makers based in the coalfields of central Appalachia, Performing Our Future has been growing since 2015, working toward a future where everyone belongs, everyone’s contribution matters, and we own what we make.